NCATSTranslator/TACT/PrioritiesSprint2.md

 ## Pre-development
 - Develop new MVP1 and MVP2 workflows
 ## Eel (DEV):
+- develop mvp1-template4-service-provider-aeolus; push to CI at end of sprint
-- develop mvp1-template4-infores:aeolus; push to CI at end of sprint
+- develop mvp1-template5-spoke-chembl; push to CI at end of sprint
 ## Octopus (CI):
-- finalize mvp1-template1-clinical-cps; push to CI at end of sprint
+- finalize mvp1-template1-clinical-cps; push to TEST at end of sprint
-- finalize mvp1-template3-openpredict; push to CI at end of sprint
+- finalize mvp1-template3-openpredict; push to TEST at end of sprint
+- Test the CI templates using the Testing Harness; TAQA

 # Fix Failing Automated Tests
 ## Octopus (CI):